golden-layout/golden-layout/README.md

 1. `rootItem` (new property)
 Specifies the root content item of the layout (not the Ground content item).
 1. Do not use `root`.
 This has been replaced with the internal property `groundItem`.
 You probably want to use the new `rootItem` instead.
+1. `setFocusedComponentItem()` will either focus the specified component item or, (if item is undefined), remove existing focus from a component item. `focus` or `blur` events will be emitted as appropriate unless the `suppressEvent` parameter is set to true.
+1. `focusComponent()` an alternative to `setFocusedComponentItem()` which only focuses the specified component.
+1. `clearComponentFocus()` which removes any existing component item focus.

 #### Content Items
 1. `AbstractContentItem` has been renamed to `ContentItem`